 - CCDU's Blueprint loss-makers in the CERA demolished CBD, like a 35 000 seater, covered Stadium, Convention Centre, Metro Sports Facility... covering vast tracts of CERA acquired, CBD land.
 Apartheid SA was big on grand loss-makers too, like racially separated stadiums, homeland govt bldgs & so-called border industries.

 - CERA usurpation of Council functions & staff, like SCIRT, like 2 town clerks - CERA's Isaacs & Council's Marryatt (now resigned).
 The expensive duplications of Council functions were reminiscent of apartheid SA's expensive separations of white, black, coloured, Indian urban Councils.

 - Unelected Crown manager sniffing out Christchurch Council communications, or presently an unelected Crown manager allegedly sorting out Council's bldg consents processing.
-In apartheid SA there were hordes of govt bureaucrats sorting out apartheid intricacies, like QwaQwa Development Corporation, QDC officials & myriads of judges presiding over court cases.
+In apartheid SA there had been hordes of govt bureaucrats sorting out apartheid intricacies, like QwaQwa Development Corporation, QDC officials & myriads of judges presiding over court cases.

-- Unelected Crown managers on ECAN, ensuring NZ govt's pollution of Canterbury's pristine waters, in the form of ever increasing stock farming, irrigation & oil fracking.
-SA apartheid govt favoured rich white farmers too.
+- Unelected Crown managers on ECAN, ensuring NZ National govt's pollution of Canterbury's pristine waters, in the form of ever increasing stock farming, irrigation & oil fracking.
+SA's apartheid govt favoured rich white farmers too.